-Did you know that incorporating the schema markup gives your organization an opportunity to boost the search visibility?
+Did you know that incorporating the schema markup for SEO gives your organization an opportunity to boost search visibility?

-For one, it provides search engines with more information that helps them understand the site’s content.
+For one, schema provides search engines with more information that helps them understand the site’s content.
+This, in turn, increases your chances to rank for more relevant phrases.

-What’s more, it allows companies to enhance their search listings with more information relevant to a search query, and gain a competitive advantage over any other domain in SERPs.
+What’s more, using schema for SEO allows companies to enhance their search listings with more information relevant to a search query, and gain a competitive advantage over any other domain in SERPs.

 This listing, for example, uses schema to display star ratings and a number of reviews.